slab/quill/docs/api/deltas.md

 ---
 layout: docs
-title: Deltas - Scribe
+title: Deltas - Quill
 permalink: /docs/api/deltas/
 stability: yellow
 ---

 # Deltas

-Deltas are objects used by Scribe to represent changes to the editor's contents.
+Deltas are objects used by Quill to represent changes to the editor's contents.
 In most cases directly dealing with Deltas can be avoided.
-But it is available to provide a powerful interface to Scribe.
+But it is available to provide a powerful interface to Quill.

-Deltas can also be used to represent the contents of Scribe.
+Deltas can also be used to represent the contents of Quill.
 When used in this manner, think of it as the change from the blank editor.

 1. [Operations](#operations)
 1. [Delta.prototype.constructor](#deltaprototypeconstructor)